Lewiezhu/Sde-assignment-3/README.md

 }
 ```
 #### Explanation:
 The class ShopProxy I made acts as a proxy for realShop, A user has to be authenticated through the proxy otherwise to get access to the RealShop.
-In our case, you have to answer a riddle through the proxy and if the answer is not equal to the answer in the proxy you will be denied.
+In our case, you have to answer a riddle through the proxy and if the answer is not equal to the answer in the proxy you will be denied and kicked out of the shop and end the running code.

 ### Composite
 #### Code: